xavierpantet/lateNightCodingSessions/README.md

 2. iTunes Observer

    A rather short program written in Swift that listens to iTunes events (on Mac) and sends every update to your server, in case you want to show it somewhere.
-3. Image Resizer

-   An awful PHP script that basically enables you to resize and compress images.